Vikramag/Structural-Health-Monitoring/README.md

+# A systematic approach to detect damage through Machine Learning/ Statistical Pattern Recognition (SPR) paradigm.
+### Under Guidance of Prof. Amit Shelke
-A systematic approach to detect damage in structures is adapted through **Machine Learning/ Statistical Pattern Recognition (SPR)** paradigm.
-Data based approaches are espoused as suggested by _CR Farrar and K Worden_ in their book _“Structural Health Monitoring – A Machine Learning Prospective”._
+**Data based** approaches are espoused as suggested by _CR Farrar and K Worden_ in their book _“Structural Health Monitoring – A Machine Learning Prospective”._

-Two approaches are demonstrated over here for damage detection:
+Two methodologies are demonstrated over here for damage detection:
 1)	Using Support Vector Machines
 2)	Using K Means -- algorithm

 Both the approaches are applied to the synthetically generated 3D Gaussian clusters (for demonstration purpose).
-In actual experiments these clusters are obtained after several procedures (discussed later) on Acoustic Emission (AE) data.
-Data used was obtained from several shock tube experiments at the NDT (Non Destructive Testing) Lab, IIT Guwahati, India.
+In actual experiments these clusters are obtained after several procedures (discussed later) on **Acoustic Emission (AE)** data.
+Data used was obtained from several shock tube experiments at the _NDT (Non Destructive Testing) Lab, IIT Guwahati, India._

 The image of shock tube and three-DOF shear building is shown below: